Fiona Kingsford

 Nō reira, tēnā koutou, tēnā koutou, tēnā koutou katoa.

 Louise Eunson joined Whānau Āwhina Plunket in 2020 as Head of Performance and Assurance and was appointed as General Manager Performance, Risk and Governance in August 2021.
+In 2026, she was appointed as General Manager Corporate Services.
 Prior to joining Plunket, she worked for over 8 years at the Ministry of Health where she held a variety of leadership roles in risk, planning, performance, and reporting - most recently in the Office of the Director-General.

 Originally trained as a Chartered Accountant (ICAEW) with PwC, Louise has since worked with a variety of consulting firms, commercial organisations and public sector entities in the UK, Australia and New Zealand.
 With over 20 years’ experience, Louise brings a wealth of risk, governance, assurance and performance expertise to Whānau Āwhina Plunket.